5 Reasons to upgrade your office landline phone into VoIP business phone

 This reduces holding and processing time for calls so you can promptly respond to your clients.
 These features are usually included in the initial VoIP offer, so you only pay the standard price.
 However, you have to incur added costs if you want more features added to your landline phone.
 You need to pay additional fees for call queuing or setting up a Private Branch Exchange (PBX) system for landline services.
 Overall, you get access to a lot more services in one go when you switch to VoIP.

 Another perk of upgrading to VoIP is the benefit of purchasing the best numbers for your business.
 VoIP service providers have options for international phone numbers, local and national numbers, toll-free numbers, vanity numbers, and shortcodes.

 If you plan to extend your service to a particular region, you can get a local number for that area, including toll-free local numbers.
 Getting area-specific numbers drives more responses from potential clients when you are expanding your business.

 And these calls are relatively cheaper.
-If you plan to do the same using a landline service, international calls from an office landline will cost double the VoIP call.
+If you plan to do the same using a landline service, international calls from a landline-based office phone system will cost double the VoIP call.
 Also, you won’t get much flexibility in choosing a landline number as you get with a VoIP service.

 3. More than just voice calls

 One of the best advantages of getting a VoIP service is opening up new avenues of interaction for your clients.
 Most VoIP services provide SMS and MMS-enabled numbers, call conferencing, voicemail, and video conferencing options.
 If you set up a VoIP service, your clients can text you and drop voicemails easily.